code-and-effect/effective_orders/README.md

 Has Order History, My Purchases, My Sales and Admin screens.

-## effective_orders 5.0
+## effective_orders 6.0

-This is the 5.0 series of effective_orders.
+This is the 6.0 series of effective_orders.

 This requires Twitter Bootstrap 4 and Rails 5.1+

 Please check out [Effective Orders 3.x](https://github.com/code-and-effect/effective_orders/tree/bootstrap3) for more information using this gem with Bootstrap 3.
+Deprecated and not maintained.

 ## Getting Started